 Because the winter is harsh here, the city comes alive in the spring and summer as residents buzz about after being confined inside.
 There’s not one person I know who doesn’t say, “You can’t get better than Chicago in the summer.”

-Chicago’s biggest draws include its green space, the most famous being Grant and Millennium Park, home to the iconic Chicago Bean.
-The city also boasts world-class food, a fun nightlife, lots of activities, outgoing people, and an uplifting atmosphere.
+Chicago’s biggest draws include its green space, the most famous being Grant and Millennium Park, home to the iconic Chicago Bean sculpture (officially known as Cloud Gate).
+The city also boasts world-class food, fun nightlife, lots of activities, outgoing people, and an uplifting atmosphere.
 There’s a lot to do here for people of any budget or travel style.
-I can’t rave about the city enough!

 This travel guide to Chicago can help you plan a fun and affordable trip without breaking the bank!